"Another day in this carnival of souls

 "I told you not to say anything," she said, "Harry, you really need to keep a hold of your temper."

-"Like you'd be able to if everyone was calling you insane and a liar," Harry bit back, "They're so blind and soon its going to be too late and-"
+"Like you'd be able to if everyone was calling you insane and a liar," Harry bit back, "They're so blind and soon it's going to be too late and-"

-He didn't finish his sentence, his expression went dark.
+He didn't finish his sentence and his expression went dark.
 Hermione didn't say anything else thankfully, but she did study him with concerned eyes as she always did.
 Harry was running in his mind again Cedric's death and she knew it.
 She patted his hand comfortingly before getting up to leave.

 "Don't stay up too late Harry," she said quietly, "You need to sleep."

 Sleep.
 Harry nearly groaned, they were writing their Astronomy OWL the next day, but he didn't want to sleep yet.
 Too much was roving around in his mind and he was certain he would have another nightmare.
-He looked at his best friend, recognised the weariness in her and let go of a heavy breath.
+He looked at his best friend, recognized the weariness in her and let go of a heavy breath.